-It’s simple, but it’s really hard!
+It’s really simple, but it’s really hard!

 Putting the pieces into their proper order takes a lot of trial and error.
 And in this version of the puzzle—Grammar 9-Square—while the player works to put each piece in its place, they meet a very basic but particularly inconvenient piece of English grammar: the third person singular “s.”

 Why is it that we say, “I sit” and “You sit” and “They sit,” but we say “He sits” and “she sits” and it sits”?

 Well, never mind why.

 But we do, and because there doesn’t seem to be any reason for it, it is difficult for non-native speakers to acquire.
 It is easy to understand the rule; it is hard to make it an automatic part of one’s language production.

 That’s where Grammar 9-Square comes in.
 Lots of repetition while the language learner is thinking about something else: solving the problem.
 And because the learner is not thinking about the grammar, but the puzzle, the repetition never gets boring.